Resources and tools for Berkeley Haas alumni chapter volunteers and regional representatives.

 The chapter board should meet quarterly, at a minimum.
 At least half of all board meetings should be in person.
-When meetings are held by conference call, chapters may reserve a conference line (via email) with the AR office.
+When meetings are held by conference call, chapters may reserve a conference line (via email) with the Alumni Relations office.

 Chapter leaders may request a list of alumni in their region (via email).
 The list includes contact information that should only be used to communicate information related to the chapter.

-Every year the Alumni Relations Office will send Chapter Presidents the lists of new Admits, Interns, and recent graduates in their region.
+Every year the Alumni Relations office will send Chapter Presidents the lists of new admits, student interns, and recent graduates in their region.
 Lists will be sent before the end of the Fall semester and before the end of the Spring semester.
-Chapter Presidents and their board members are strongly encouraged to connect with these potential students, current student and recent graduates.
-Share information about the Haas Alumni Network, welcome them to the region, tell them about the Chapter's events and to generally welcome them to the world of Haas and the Network.
-See examples from Portland and New York Chapters of great welcome emails (view Event Emails folder below).
+Chapter Presidents and their board members are strongly encouraged to connect with these prospective students, current students and recent graduates.
+Share information about the Berkeley Haas Alumni Network, welcome them to the region, tell them about the Chapter's events and to generally welcome them to the Haas family and network.
+See examples from Orange County and New York Chapters of great welcome emails (view Welcome Messages folder below).

-New contact information, collected by the chapter through its own research or events, should be shared with the Alumni Relations Office at: firstname.lastname@example.org.
+New contact information, collected by a chapter through its own research or events, should be shared with the Alumni Relations office at: email@example.com.